 After the unveiling of the first tabletop, more people were excited to share photos and stories.
 Because of their willingness to share, the store was proud to unveil the second tabletop design on August 11, 2020.
 The second design was installed on the remaining large group table.
 Check out the unveiling video below!

 Unveiling the second tabletop design.

 Many community members, including Lavon Yoho, donated many images to help make the second tabletop design possible.
-The store is now introducing its next tabletop design, which will be center around classic vehicles.
+The store is looking forward to the third tabletop design, which will be center around classic vehicles.

 1. Name(s) (if people are present in the photo)